kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd.md

 {{% /tab %}}
 {{< /tabs >}}

-The above commands don't remove images, containers, volumes, or customized configuration files on your host.
+The preceding commands don't remove images, containers, volumes, or customized configuration files on your host.
-To delete them, see the [Uninstall Docker Engine](https://docs.docker.com/engine/install/ubuntu/#uninstall-docker-engine) section within the documentation for Docker.
+To delete them, follow Docker's instructions to [Uninstall Docker Engine](https://docs.docker.com/engine/install/ubuntu/#uninstall-docker-engine).

 {{< caution >}}
-It has a risk of deleting containerd, be careful when executing commands on that docs page.
+Docker's instructions for uninstalling Docker Engine create a risk of deleting containerd.
+Be careful when executing commands.
 {{< /caution >}}